 How about police scanner apps?

 Tuning in on the frequencies used by law enforcement agencies can be done easily with a phone, and there are existing police scanners apps with the sole purpose of accessing a public feed.
 The legality of such apps is, again, subject to state police scanners laws.
 In some cases, it is even riskier to be caught with an app on your phone.
 Even if it was not used in the furtherance of a crime, this could still be contested in case evidence is lacking.
 The result could be another penalty.
+Alternatively though, police scanning can be done online too (read more about it).

 Police Scanner Laws Conclusion